Skip to main content

 Can Toki Ya Shinjuku odakyu haruku ten accommodate groups?

-Group accommodation details are not verified here.
-Confirm directly with the venue before planning a group visit.
+Group accommodation details should be confirmed directly with the venue before planning a group visit.

 Can I eat at the bar at Toki Ya Shinjuku odakyu haruku ten?

-Bar or counter seating details are not verified here.
-The confirmed information is the Tokyo venue name, the JPY 999 price point, its 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe category.
+Bar or counter seating details should be confirmed directly with the venue.
+The key information is the Tokyo venue name, the JPY 999 price point, its 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe category.

 What are alternatives to Toki Ya Shinjuku odakyu haruku ten in Tokyo?